Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Related Work

+{\bf 4) Discrete Sampling Solvers:} In recent studies, researchers have explored the integration of energy-based models with parallel implementations of simulated annealing to address combinatorial optimization problems \cite{goshvadi2024discs} without relying on any training data.
+For example, in tackling the MIS problem, the work in \cite{sun2023revisiting} proposed a solver that combines (\textit{i}) Path Auxiliary Sampling (PAS) \cite{sun2021path} and (\textit{ii}) the QUBO formulation in \eqref{eqn: MIS QIP}.
+However, unlike pCQO-MIS, these approaches entail prolonged sequential run-time and require fine-tuning of several hyperparameters.
+Moreover, the energy models utilized in this method for addressing the MIS problem may generate binary vectors that violate the ``no edges'' constraint inherent to the MIS problem.
+Consequently, a post-processing procedure becomes necessary.

-\section{Requirements Comparison with Baselines}
+\subsection{Requirements Comparison with Baselines}

 In Table~\ref{tbl: parameters comp}, we provide an overview comparison of the number of trainable parameters, hyper-parameters, and additional techniques needed for each baseline.
 ReduMIS depends on a large set of graph reductions (see Section 3.1 in \cite{lamm2016finding}) and graph clustering, which is used for solution improvement.

-For learning-based methods, the parameters of a neural network architecture are optimized during training.
-This architecture is typically much larger than the number of input coordinates ($>>n$).
+For learning-based methods, although they attempt to `fit' a distribution over training graphs, the parameters of a neural network architecture are optimized during training.
+This architecture is typically much larger than the number of input coordinates ($\gg n$).
 For instance, the network used in DIFUSCO consists of 12 layers, each with 5 trainable weight matrices.
-Each weight matrix is $256 \times 256$, resulting in $3932160$ trainable parameters for the SATLIB dataset (which has at most 1347 nodes).
+Each weight matrix is of size $256 \times 256$, resulting in $3932160$ trainable parameters for the SATLIB dataset (which consists of graphs with at most 1347 nodes).
 Moreover, this dependence on training a NN introduces several hyper-parameters such as the number of layers, size of layers, choice of activation functions, etc.

 It's important to note that the choice of the sampler in iSCO introduces additional hyper-parameters.
 For instance, the PAS sampler \cite{sun2021path} used in iSCO depends on the choice of the neighborhood function, a prior on the path length, and the choice of the probability of acceptance.